sematext/logagent-js/docs/cli-parameters.md

 ### Section: output

-Logs could be shipped to ELasticsearch/Logsene or to rtail for realtime log view.
+Logs could be shipped to Elasticsearch or to rtail for realtime log view.
 The Elasticsearch output supports HTTPS, username/password in the url.
-In addtion it is possible to route logs from different files to different indicies in Elasticsearch/Logsene.
+In addtion it is possible to route logs from different files to different indicies in Elasticsearch.
 All logs, which don't match the rules in the indices section are routed to the default index (elasticsearch.index).

 ```
 output: